Wolf Creek (film): Plot

 In 1999, two British tourists, Liz Hunter and Kristy Earl, are backpacking across Australia with Ben Mitchell, an Australian friend.
-Ben buys a dilapidated car for their journey from Broome to Cairns, Queensland via the Great Northern Highway.
+Ben buys a dilapidated car for their journey from Broome, Western Australia to Cairns, Queensland via the Great Northern Highway.

-The trio makes a stop at Wolf Creek National Park.
-Hours later, they discover that their watches have stopped and the car will not start.
+After buying fuel at a petrol station, the trio makes a stop at Wolf Creek National Park and camp at the Wolf Creek Crater.
+Upon coming back to their car, hours later, they discover that their watches have stopped and the car will not start.
 After dark, a man named Mick Taylor comes across them and offers to tow them to his camp to repair the car.
 The group goes with him to an abandoned mining site several hours south of Wolf Creek.
 Mick regales them with tall stories of his past while making a show of fixing their car.
 He then gives the group water which causes them to fall unconscious.

 Liz awakens gagged and tied in a shed.
-She breaks free and hears Mick torturing Kristy in a garage; it is implied that Mick has sexually assaulted her.
+She breaks free and hears Mick torturing Kristy in a garage; it is implied that Mick has sexually assaulted her, and he brags about having done the same for months to another woman whose mutilated cadaver is hanging in the shed.
 Liz sets the now-dismantled car on fire to distract him, and goes to help Kristy.
 When Mick returns, she shoots him with his rifle, the bullet hitting him in the neck.
 The women attempt to flee in Mick's ute.
 Mick stumbles out of the garage and shoots at them before giving chase.
-The women evade him by pushing his ute off a cliff before returning to the site to get another car.
+The women evade him by pushing the ute off a cliff before returning to the site to get another car.
 Liz leaves a sobbing Kristy outside, telling her to escape on foot if Liz does not return in five minutes.